andycmaj/repro-nx-cache-run-commands/working_outputs-tracked-by-git/README.md

 ## MAKING NO CHANGES TO input-a

-to begin, make sure you `pnpm nx reset`
+to begin, make sure you `pnpm nx reset`, delete all files in `cachestuff/included/`

 ### run 1